This month, shoe covers worn by Benjamin Franklin plumbers are serving a greater purpose.

 Making a Difference

 In the three years Benjamin Franklin Plumbing has been participating in Breast Cancer Awareness month, our awareness efforts have expanded.

-Every October, Benjamin Franklin Plumbing® of Dallas turns their website pink and pledge a donation to a breast cancer foundation.
+Every October, Benjamin Franklin Plumbing locations in Dallas turn their websites pink and pledge a donation to a breast cancer foundation.
 The Benjamin Franklin management team believes companies like Benjamin Franklin Plumbing have a duty to reach out and make a difference on local and global levels.

 We know it won’t cure the disease, but we also know we’re making a difference in a way uniquely suited to our industry and our ability to visit many people in a short span of time.
 And that difference started with pink shoe covers.